The rise of augmented reality and virtual reality is forever changing the way health professionals treat and care for their patients.

 Surgical Theater adapts MRIs, CT scans and other 2D medical imaging techniques into a 3D model.
 Surgeons can then use VR to explore and interact with this 3D model to plan a surgery or update a patient on the process.

 As impressive as it may seem now, VR is a rapidly advancing technology.
 Every year sees the release of powerful new headsets and innovative software.
-There's almost certainly more dazzling developments ahead and Shaw, for one, thinks her company has only scratched the VR surface.
+Shaw, for one, thinks her company has only scratched the VR surface.

 “I think we’re hitting maybe five percent of the current capabilities of the hardware,” she said.
 “Everything from the filming techniques to the way you can integrate branching stories and use AI to respond to what you do.”

 The interdisciplinary approach of supplementing AR and VR with AI holds promise for the future of VR in healthcare.
 While the technology is still crucial for crafting immersive and engaging experiences, it’s taking on increasingly complex roles that prove it worthy of being more than a gamification tool.